RedditRecs

 Reddit Icon

-aVHSofPointBreak • about 1 month ago
+aVHSofPointBreak • 4 months ago

 Mafate 5 just came out and has an updated midsole to provide even more cushion and adapt to rocks and other technical terrain.
 If you like the Mafate series already, I’d check it out.